-Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes
+Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes workshops to support students through this process.

-The Career Coach helps students register for SAT and ACT exams, as well as provide test preparation workshops to support students through this process.
 ACT Plan is administered to students to further support performance on the ACT exam.
-The Career Coach schedules ASVAB administration and interpretation for students.
-College and Career Fairs and post-secondary presentations are conducted to connect students to additional post-secondary representatives and resources.
+The Career Coach schedule ASVAB administration and interpretation for students.
+College and Career Fairs and post-secondary presentations are conducted to connect students to additional postsecondary representatives and resources.
 All students complete college and career related activities in Florida CHOICES and, as a result, earn credit in the Personal, Career and School Development Skills courses.